 There is nothing grey about Cafe Gray!
 A name derived from the street is it located on, the cafe serves up fresh, vibrant and tasty food, especially their desserts; Butterbing Cookie Sandwiches, mountainous muffins, bite-sized beauties, raw sweet treats, spectacular slices, moreish milkshakes and so much more.

 A comforting red wine and lavish cheese board enjoyed with a lush view.
 The Comfort Inn’s Botanical Dining and Bar offer a relaxed dining environment overlooking Hamilton’s verdant Botanic Gardens.
-Breakfast, lunch and dinner are served seven days a week, along with a cup of smooth yet strong coffee or locally-sourced vino.
+Breakfast, lunch and dinner are served six days a week, along with a cup of smooth yet strong coffee or locally-sourced vino.

 Nourished and ready to advance onto your next step of treating yourself, let’s hit the shops!

-With absolute grace and style, Presence devotedly delivers luxurious goods to Hamilton; homewares, gifts, imported shoes, jewellery, accessories and highly-sought-after clothing labels.
+With absolute grace and style, Presence devotedly delivers luxurious goods to Hamilton; homewares, gifts, imported shoes, jewellery, accessories and highly sought-after clothing labels.
 From JUJU handbags to CURATE by Trelise Cooper clothing to FRANKiE4 Footwear to Misuzi jewellery, hours can and will be happily lost while shopping up a storm in Presence.

 Swinging those shopping bags, blissful from the thrill of the shop, take to the streets and admire the local art that lines the laneways, gardens and walls of Hamilton.